Assistive Agent Optimization: How AI Decides What to Recommend

 | 80% |

-Jason Barnard calls this Won-Probability arithmetic.
+Jason Barnard calls this Won-Probability arithmetic under the original Kalicube naming.
 The practical consequence is counterintuitive.
 Consider a brand with 100 percent at 8 gates but 50 percent at 2 gates:

 Compare that to a brand with a consistent 99 percent across all 10 gates, which achieves 90.4 percent.
 The cascade rewards consistency across the full pipeline over excellence at isolated stages.